Cart 0

 This exciting new location marks the beginning of a bold new chapter for the gallery, which evolved from the acclaimed Kahmann Gallery in May 2025.
 Building on two decades of dedication to fine art photography, Hungry Eye Gallery brings a renewed vision and energy—showcasing the most compelling emerging talents in the field.

-Join us on Saturday, June 28, for our very first Open Day in this exceptional space.
+Join us daily (Tuesdays - Fridays) from 12 - 5 pm at this exceptional space.
 Discover powerful new works and celebrate this milestone with us.

 Images by @robertroozenbeek.